 For years, Mindy’s dating life was a travel extravaganza as well.
 She balanced twenty-eight first dates in one year, selecting eligible gentlemen from sources as varied as Washingtonian magazine ads, Single Volunteers of D.C., and supposedly-certain recommendations from best friends.
 Ultimately, she swore off the dating scene entirely.
 After two years of carefully-enforced datelessness, she made one last foray onto Match.com, where she met her husband – on her first match.

 Mindy’s travels have also taken her through various literary genres.
-In addition to her Harlequin Special Editions, Mira, and Red Dress Ink books, Mindy has written traditional fantasy novels for Roc (including the award-winning, best-selling The Glasswrights’ Apprentice), short stories, and nonfiction essays.
+In addition to her Harlequin Special Editions, Mira, and Red Dress Ink books, Mindy has written traditional fantasy novels for Roc (including the award-winning, best-selling

 In her spare time, Mindy quilts, knits, and tries to tame the endless to-be-read shelf in her home library.
 Her husband and cats do their best to fill the left-over minutes.